AWS CloudTrail

 Provide a unique name for your new input. |

-| AWS SQS Region | Select the AWS region the queue is in. |
+Select the AWS region where the SQS queue is hosted. |

 | AWS S3 Region | Select the AWS region where the S3 bucket storing CloudTrail logs resides. |